wridhdhi/wridhdhi.github.io/wridhdhi.github.io-log.md

 - [ ] try adding CSS and shadow to navigation pane
 - [ ] Images and the grid and flexbox method, but that's post midsem update.
 Until then no gulpfile.

+- [ ] GET A CLEAR IDEA OF TEXT AND START UPLOADING CONTENT.
+- [ ] CREATE A HOME PAGE AND A SEPERATE PAGE FOR STORIES IN NAVIGATION.
+-